Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement: Preliminaries

-Equal Opportunity (EO) requires the same true positive rates of identifying anomalies for each demographic group.
-Specifically, it implies that each demographic group should have an equivalent probability of correctly identifying true anomalies.
-It can be defined as:
+\textbf{Equal Opportunity} \citep{hardt2016equality} requires the same true positive rates of identifying anomalies for each demographic group.
+Considering gender as a sensitive attribute, $\Delta_{EO}$ encourages individuals from different genders to have an equal probability of being correctly identified as anomalous.
+Given the ground-truth label $y\in \{0,1\}$ where $y_i=1$ denotes $v_i$ is a true anomaly, $\Delta_{EO}$ can be defined as: